-2) an applicant who comes from a disadvantaged background.
 These terms are not defined concretely for committee members.
 They use their discretion.
 MCAT scores and grades are not factored in to this screening process.
 It should be noted that very few applicants from outside of the WWAMI region are sent a secondary application.

 All applicants from WA, AK, MT, ID and WY (WWAMI) are sent secondary applications, except for those with very low grades and/or MCAT scores.
 Those applications are pre-screened before a secondary application is sent.

 The following are required in the UW Medical School Secondary Application:

 An autobiographical statement which should include (250 word limit)

 the origin and development of your motivation to be a physician